· Philipp Leser

 • most real world anomaly detection problems involve time series

-• the discussions about the right algorithm is pointless.
+• the discussions about the right algorithm are pointless.
 Or at least not that important.

 • finding a loss function that approximates the business requirements is crucial.